 By: Graham T. Watson, MD – Virginia Oncology Associates

-Immunotherapies such as nivolumab (Opdivo®) or pembrolizumab (Keytruda®) have helped patients with incurable, Stage IV, lung cancer live longer.
+Immunotherapies such as nivolumab (Opdivo®) or pembrolizumab (Keytruda®) have helped patients with incurable, Stage IV lung cancer live longer.
 While these drugs represent a major breakthrough, limiting their use to Stage IV patients is a frustration for both patients and doctors.
 While the goal of treatment in Stage III lung cancer patients is cure, the rates of recurrence are high.
-Finding treatment that can reduce this risk of recurrence is a worthy goal.
+Finding a lung cancer treatment that can reduce this risk of recurrence is a worthy goal.